Frequently asked questions

 What is your refund policy?

-If you've paid for an account and you decide you're unhappy with it, we'll refund your money if you've been a subscriber for less than a month.
+For annual subscriptions, we'll refund your money if you've been a subscriber for less than a month.
 No questions asked (although we'd love to know why you didn't like it).
+Monthly subscriptions are non-refundable.

 Where is my data stored?

-Pagecord is hosted on servers run by Hetzner, in their Nuremberg, Germany data centre.
-Your blogs posts are stored in a database here.
-Any images you attach to your posts (Premium customers) are stored in Cloudflare's R2 Object Storage, in their Western Europe (WEUR) data centre.
+Pagecord is hosted on servers run by Hetzner, in their Falkenstein, Germany data centre.
+Your blog posts are stored in a managed Postgres database, run by Ubicloud in the same region.
+Anything you upload to your posts is stored in Cloudflare's R2 Object Storage, in their Western Europe (WEUR) data centre.
 Database backups are also stored in R2.

 Pagecord traffic is proxied through Cloudflare to provide additional security and performance benefits for our customers who come from all corners of the globe.